Ginsbourger/ginsbourger.github.io/_pages/team.md

 * [Athénaïs Gautier](https://athenaisgautier.github.io/)

-In her PhD in Statistics (defended May 2023), Athenais has worked on distribution fields and applications in inverse problems and stochastic optimization.
+In her PhD in Statistics (defended May 2023), Athénaïs has worked on distribution fields and applications in inverse problems and stochastic optimization.
 She now works as a postdoc with a focus on spatial stochastic simulation in the [COSMO Lab](https://cosmo.mcgill.ca/) at McGill University.

 * [Cédric Travelletti](https://cedrictravelletti.github.io/)